Oscar López Rivera: 2017 commutation and release

-On January 17, 2017, U.S. president Barack Obama commuted López Rivera's sentence.
+On January 17, 2017, President Barack Obama commuted López Rivera's sentence.
 His release was scheduled for May 17.
 On February 9, 2017, he was released from the Terre Haute prison and moved to Puerto Rico to serve the last three months of his sentence under house arrest.
-San Juan Mayor Carmen Yulín Cruz, one of the Puerto Rico politicians accompanying Lopez Rivera to Puerto Rico, said that she plans to give Lopez Rivera a job in her administration.
-According to US Congressman Luis Gutierrez, the release to Puerto Rico came as a surprise to many, as "most prisoners go to halfway houses, [but] he got to go home to be with his daughter".
-López Rivera is currently living with his daughter at their home in San Juan, Puerto Rico.
+San Juan Mayor Carmen Yulín Cruz, one of the Puerto Rico politicians accompanying Lopez Rivera to Puerto Rico, said that she planned to give Lopez Rivera a job in her administration.
+According to U.S. Rep. Luis Gutierrez, the release to Puerto Rico came as a surprise to many, as "most prisoners go to halfway houses, [but] he got to go home to be with his daughter".
+López Rivera is currently living with his daughter at their home in San Juan.

 Obama's decision to commute López Rivera's sentence was criticized by the columnists Charles Krauthammer and Charles Lane.
 On January 20, 2017, the Wall Street Journal published an op-ed by Joe Connor, the son of one of the victims of the Fraunces Tavern bombing, condemning Obama's decision to commute López Rivera's sentence.

-Rivera was released from federal custody on May 17, 2017 after spending 36 years in prison.
+Rivera was released from federal custody on May 17, 2017, after spending 36 years in prison.